Bardufoss: Climate

-Although not far from the coast, Bardufoss and Målselvdalen is known for a somewhat more continental climate, and hence, colder winters (but with less humidity and little wind) compared to the coastal areas.
-There is a very reliable snow cover in winter, while summer days often are warmer than in Tromsø.
+Although not far from the coast, Bardufoss and the larger Målselvdalen valley are known for a continental climate, and hence, colder winters (but with less humidity and little wind) compared to the coastal areas.
+There is very reliable snow cover in winter, while summer days often are warmer than in Tromsø.

 There is on average 93 days each winter with daily low -10 C or colder, and 28 days with low -20 C or colder.
 The winter season sees on average 68 days with at least 50 cm snow cover on the ground, 126 days with at least 25 cm snow cover, and 179 days with at least 5 cm snow cover.
 In the warm season there is on average 116 days per year when the daily average high reaches 10 C or warmer and 22 days with daily average high above 20 C. Precipitation is fairly moderate, there is on average 75 days each year with at least 3 mm precipitation and 15 days per year with at least 10 mm precipitation.
 This is based on data from Met.no with 1971-2000 as base period.

 Recent years have seen warming.
 Six of the monthly record highs are from after 2000.
 The November record low is from 2019.